FranTheHuman/PokerHand/Readme.md

-# Poker application.models.Hand Strength Evaluator 🃏
+# Poker Hand Strength Evaluator 🃏

 This personal repo has the objective of containing an algorithm as functional as possible in Scala to organize different poker hands according to their strength.